Euro: Payments clearing, electronic funds transfer

 Capital within the EU may be transferred in any amount from one state to another.
 All intra-Union transfers in euro are treated as domestic transactions and bear the corresponding domestic transfer costs.
 This includes all member states of the EU, even those outside the eurozone providing the transactions are carried out in euro.
 Credit/debit card charging and ATM withdrawals within the eurozone are also treated as domestic transactions; however paper-based payment orders, like cheques, have not been standardised so these are still domestic-based.
-The ECB has also set up a clearing system, TARGET, for large euro transactions.
+The ECB has also set up a clearing system, T2 since March 2023, for large euro transactions.

 History

 Introduction

 The euro was established by the provisions in the 1992 Maastricht Treaty.
 To participate in the currency, member states are meant to meet strict criteria, such as a budget deficit of less than 3% of their GDP, a debt ratio of less than 60% of GDP (both of which were ultimately widely flouted after introduction), low inflation, and interest rates close to the EU average.
-In the Maastricht Treaty, the United Kingdom and Denmark were granted exemptions per their request from moving to the stage of monetary union which resulted in the introduction of the euro.
+In the Maastricht Treaty, the United Kingdom and Denmark were granted exemptions per their request from moving to the stage of monetary union which resulted in the introduction of the euro (see also United Kingdom and the euro).

 The name "euro" was officially adopted in Madrid on 16 December 1995.
 Belgian Esperantist Germain Pirlot, a former teacher of French and history, is credited with naming the new currency by sending a letter to then President of the European Commission, Jacques Santer, suggesting the name "euro" on 4 August 1995.

 Due to differences in national conventions for rounding and significant digits, all conversion between the national currencies had to be carried out using the process of triangulation via the euro.
-The definitive values of one euro in terms of the exchange rates at which the currency entered the euro are shown on the right.
+The definitive values of one euro in terms of the exchange rates at which the currency entered the euro are shown in the table.

 The rates were determined by the Council of the European Union, based on a recommendation from the European Commission based on the market rates on 31 December 1998.
 They were set so that one European Currency Unit (ECU) would equal one euro.
 The European Currency Unit was an accounting unit used by the EU, based on the currencies of the member states; it was not a currency in its own right.
-They could not be set earlier, because the ECU depended on the closing exchange rate of the non-euro currencies (principally sterling) that day.
+They could not be set earlier, because the ECU depended on the closing exchange rate of the non-euro currencies (principally pound sterling) that day.